Ayokunle89/alx-higher_level_programming/0x00-python-hello_world/README.md

 1. A Shell script that runs Python code.
 2. A Python script that prints a string using the print function.
 3. Using the f-String function to print int stored in a variable.
+4. Using the F-String function to print a float stored in a variable.